Asthma

 The treatment for asthma in older adults involves:

-1. Avoid or reduce asthma triggers.
+1. Avoiding or reducing asthma triggers.
 To do this, you need to know what triggers your asthma and then take steps to manage those triggers.
 Triggers can include:

 Once you know your triggers, you can control or manage them.
 (Use AAFA’s Healthier Home Checklist to help you.)

-1. Take asthma medicines as prescribed.
+2. Taking asthma medicines as prescribed.
 You may need to take medicines daily, as needed, or both.
-This will depend on the severity of your asthma and the type of medicine you take.
-Some asthma medicines work to control (or prevent) the inflammation (swelling) in your airways.
-Other asthma medicines work to “relieve the squeeze” in your airways and aim to stop symptoms after they begin.
+This will depend on how severe your asthma is and the type of medicine you take.
+Some asthma medicines work to control (or prevent) inflammation (swelling) in your airways.
+Other asthma medicines relieve the muscles that tighten and squeeze your airways and aim to stop symptoms after they begin.
 (Learn more about the different types of asthma medicines and how they work.)

-2. Follow an asthma action plan.
-It is important to know the signs and symptoms of asthma and when to take your medicines.
-Ask your doctor or health care provider to help you create an asthma action plan.
+3. Following an Asthma Action Plan.
+It is important to know the signs and symptoms of asthma and when and how often to take your medicines.
+Ask your doctor or health care provider to help you create an Asthma Action Plan.
 Remember to review this plan with your health care provider to make sure it is effective and up to date.

-3. Take care of your overall health.
+4. Taking care of your overall health.
 There are other medical conditions or illnesses that can make your asthma worse.
 To keep your asthma under control, you need to take care of other parts of your health, too.
 Examples include allergies and acid reflux.
-Doctors will also consider other health conditions and medicines you may have.
+Doctors will also consider other health conditions you have and all the medicines you currently take.

 What Are the Challenges of Asthma in Older Adults?

-Older adults may struggle with using asthma inhalers due to arthritis or not being able to breathe in well enough to get the medicine from the inhalers.
+Older adults may struggle with using asthma inhalers due to arthritis or not being able to breathe in well enough to get the medicine from the inhalers into the lungs.
 Your doctor may prescribe a nebulizer, a breathing machine that turns asthma medicine into a mist that you can easily breathe in.
 The nebulizer may be easier to use.

-A doctor should prescribe a nebulizer and the liquid medicine that goes into it.
-If prescribed, your insurance company may cover the cost.
+If prescribed by a doctor, your insurance company may cover the cost.
 You can also buy a nebulizer from a pharmacy or durable medical equipment (DME) company.
 Nebulizers bought online without a prescription may not meet the standards required by the Food and Drug Administration (FDA).
 Talk with your doctor about which nebulizer is best for you.

 Challenges older adults face when managing asthma: